hpcugent/config-templates/README.md

 For unit-testing/development
 * recent pan-compiler (10.1 or later), with `panc` in `$PATH`
 * python `vsc-base` (`easy_install vsc-base` (use `--user` on recent systems for local install), or ask @stdweird for rpms)
-* a local checkout of `template-library-core` repository (https://github.com/quattor/template-library-core); default expects it in the same directory as the checkout of this repository, but it can be changed via the `--core` option of the unittest suite
+* a local checkout of the `template-library-core` repository (https://github.com/quattor/template-library-core); by default in the same directory as the checkout of this repository, but can be changed via the `--core` option of the unittest suite (or the `SUITE_CORE` environment variable)

 # Running the tests